lne0nl/mapping-of-isaac/README.md

     <img src="https://raw.githubusercontent.com/lne0nl/mapping-of-isaac/master/src/assets/logo.png">
 </div>

-<p>Mapping of Isaac is a simple website developped for the Game Binding of Isaac.
+<p>Mapping of Isaac is a simple website developped in Vue.Js for the game <b>Binding of Isaac</b>.
-It allows you to place the rooms on the map of the floor you are playing, then calculate the probability for the secret rooms placement.
+It allows you to place the rooms on the map of the floor you are playing, then calculate the probability for the secret rooms placements.
 </p>

 ## Project setup